Browse Items (267 total)

 Letter from William Clark to Jonathan Clark, 14 September 1811

 William Clark writes his brother, Jonathan Clark, from St. Louis, Missouri, that William Preston has been there on a visit but doesn't care for the area, and likely will settle near Jonathan in the Louisville area.
-Reports that Indian affairs are…
+Reports that Native American affairs are deteriorating and the British are to blame.
+Julia has delivered another son, a "great rough red headed fellow." -

 Letter from William Clark to Jonathan Clark, 30 August 1811